The Lord’s Supper has never been a meal that goes down easy.

 Paul writes, then, in hope that Christians will partake in a worthy manner through self-examination, judging ourselves, and “discerning the body” — that is, eating with faith in the broken body of Christ and with love toward his body, the church, with whom we share this meal.
 “Anyone who eats and drinks without discerning the body eats and drinks judgment on himself” (1 Corinthians 11:29), and those who eat and drink with the discernment of faith receive nourishment for their souls through a real spiritual encounter with the risen Christ.

 Supper, then, is a fitting image for what Christ designs to accomplish for and in his church through this family meal.
-As bread and wine nourish and energize our physical bodies, so eating in faith nourish and energize our souls in Christ.
+As bread and wine nourish and energize our physical bodies, so eating and drinking in faith nourish and energize our souls in Christ.